jared425/Brew-Craft-ECommerce/README.md

 - User can only purchase, add to cart etc when they create an account and verify it.
 - When signing up the user must verify their by clicking the link sent to the email they provided.
 ---
-## Contributions & Group members
+## Contributions Group members
-- Aaliyah Vermeulen
+- Aaliyah Vermeulen - **Part 2, admin functionality of the website and frontend styling**
-- Jared Van Schalkwyk
+- Jared Van Schalkwyk - **Backend, database and frontend styling**
-- Joshua Bihute
+- Joshua Bihute - **Contact us, about us and frontend styling**
-- Mpumelelo Magatya
+- Mpumelelo Magatya - **Products page, database and frontend styling**
-- Yonelisa Maliwa
+- Yonelisa Maliwa **Part 1, 4 and frontend styling**

 ## Contributing
 - Contributions, issues, and feature requests are welcome!